Free time is a foreign concept to coaches.

 You don’t know what you don’t know.

-Use your spare time to study up on new coaching trends, discuss best practices with other coaches,, and brush up on the basics.
+Use your spare time to study up on new coaching trends, discuss best practices with other coaches, learn more about the capabilities of your coaching tools, and brush up on the basics.

 Setting time aside for personal development now can free up your schedule later as you’ll need less and less time for how-to research.